We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 Coordinate with the Working Group in API naming to avoid collisions or confusing naming.
 This also includes API review by the responsible Working Group to ensure consistency and alignment with duck-type field naming.

-Working groups must designate the repositories they own (specifics TBD).
+Working groups must designate the repositories they own (by prefix or in the README.md of the repo, at a minimum).

 Repositories owned by working groups are encouraged to embrace the project value of pluggability.